dezh-tech/jellyfish/README.md

-# jellyfish
+# 🪼 JellyFish

-The JellyFish paid Nostr relay website
+The JellyFish is a set of Nostr service provided by the Dezh Technologies to enhance the users experience on Nostr.